Protecting Life in the Deep Seas

 Coralligenous Assemblages

-Coralligenous habitats are considered one of the most important biodiversity hotspots in the Mediterranean.
-The formation of this calcareous environment can take thousands of years, with many reefs being dated to surpass 7000 years.
-They create a natural monument stemming from algal species such as Lithophyllum sp. and Mesophyllum sp.
-Their structural heterogeneity allows for assemblages of porifera, anthozoans, bryozoans, hydroids, and many other organisms to coexist.
+Coralligenous habitats are considered one of the most important biodiversity hotspots in the Mediterranean Sea.
+The formation of this calcareous environment can take centuries to millennia, with some reefs estimated to exceed 7,000 years in age.
+These remarkable underwater structures are primarily formed by slow-growing calcareous algae such as Lithophyllum sp. and Mesophyllum sp., which gradually build complex reel-like formations over time.
+Their structural heterogeneity creates ideal conditions for diverse assemblages or organisms, including porifera, anthozoans, bryozoans, hydroids, and many other marine species.

 All Media © Archipelagos Institute of Marine Conservation